Your Guide to Theft Charges by Theft Lawyers in Calgary

 - Logging any relevant texts, emails, phone calls or photographic evidence.

-What information is relevant will depend on the facts in your case.
-As soon as you are released on bail, you should start to gather any information that may be of use to your lawyer.
-If you are uncertain what information may be relevant, you should contact one of our lawyers immediately to create a plan of action for gathering information.
+As soon as you are released on bail, you should start to gather information that may be of use to your lawyer.
+If you are uncertain what information may be relevant, contact one of our lawyers immediately to create a plan of action.

 If you are truly proactive about the matter, consider doing the following: